 Doctor Anne Haila is Academy Professor and Professor of Urban Studies, Faculty of Social Sciences, University of Helsinki, Finland.
 From 1994 to 1996 she was Senior Fellow at Faculty of Architecture and Building, National University of Singapore.
-In recent years, her research has focussed on property rights, property markets and the role of state intervention in regulating property market.
+In recent years, her research has focused on property rights, property markets and the role of state intervention in regulating property market.
 Cases of her research have been particularly Singapore, Finland, China and Hong Kong.
-Among her publications are: Urban Land Rent: Singapore as a Property State.
+Among her publications are (link): Urban Land Rent: Singapore as a Property State.
 Wiley Blackwell 2016.
 The market as the new emperor.
 International Journal of Urban and Regional Research, 2007.
 Real estate in global cities: Singapore and Hong Kong as property states.
 Urban Studies 2000.
 Four types of investment in land and property.
 International Journal of Urban and Regional Research 1991.

 Haoxuan Sa is a researcher in Urban Studies, Faculty of Social Science, University of Helsinki.
 She got her Master of Social Science from University of Helsinki, and Bachelor of Arts and Bachelor of Economics from Xiamen University, China.
 Before she moved to Finland, She worked as an editor in CCTV.
 Her research interests are property rights, land questions and redevelopment of urban villages in Chinese cities.